PROCESS

 Qualification

-I verify decision-maker access, active need, and fit against the standard.
+I verify decision-maker access, active need, and fit against the qualification standard defined during onboarding.

 Introduction